What is Block Watch?

 Specific services of the Society include:

 - Our office administration is provided by contract with Kathie Swift.
-Email – firstname.lastname@example.org .
-For information or assistance, please contact her at 1-877-602-3358.
+The best way to make contact with the office is via Email – firstname.lastname@example.org .

 - Our website is active and consulted frequently by the The Members Only Section provides Minutes, downloadable presentations & lesson plans, Manuals, resource catalogue and downloadable order forms.
 We publish success stories and bulletins on our website and we encourage members to share them all with our office at: email@example.com